endel/mongo-sugar/README.md

 Mongo Sugar [![Build Status](https://secure.travis-ci.org/endel/mongo-sugar.png)](http://travis-ci.org/endel/mongo-sugar)
 ===

-Provide a syntatic sugar for MongoDB ruby driver, similar to an ORM.
+Provide a syntatic sugar for official MongoDB ruby driver, similar to an ORM.

 But it isn't another ORM.
 If you need relationship features, you should use [MongoID](http://mongoid.org/), [MongoMapper](http://mongomapper.com/), or, why